PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 that is separated from PReLU by legacy QDQ rewrites remains standalone.
 Each shared scope ends before dequantize/TransposeConv/quantize cleanup.

-Two repeated constant-input-fold/redundant-Cast pairs share one scope per occurrence.
+Two repeated constant-input-fold/redundant-Cast pairs share the enclosing wrapper scope at each occurrence.
 The three constant Pad/Pool/Cast specs retain their order before the widening-alias and narrowing-chain Cast specs.
-The first scope ends before the legacy ExpandDims/Squeeze replacement and the second ends before normalization-Pad layout cleanup.
+The first scope also covers its preceding conditional layout/Mean/SPP/Gather sequence and ends before the legacy ExpandDims/Squeeze replacement; the second starts at Gather-axis and continues through normalization-Pad.
 Both runners remain standalone-compatible through optional scope arguments.

 The fallback and primary absolute-final SE-FC/Gather-channel-fan-out pairs use a target-parameterized helper.
 The fallback invocation supplies